adam-r-kowalski/atom/README.md

 ### Destructuring

-Destructuring in Wave allows you to bind a set of variables to a corresponding set of values provided in a complex data structure, such as a struct or array.
+Destructuring in Atom allows you to bind a set of variables to a corresponding set of values provided in a complex data structure, such as a struct or array.
 It provides a convenient way to extract multiple values from data stored in (possibly nested) objects and arrays.

 For example, consider the `Square` struct and the implementation of `Shape` interface for it: